 As detailed in the Accreditation Table, the calibration method used by Rigel is in accordance with the ISO 21501-4:2018 for the following measurands:

 and consequently, the Company can officially issue Calibration Certificates containing the results of the calibration activities.

 Rigel has become an Accredited Laboratory for the calibration of particle counters, thus accepting the inspiring principles set out in the 2018 revision of the ISO 215014 standard, which in sect.
 6.10 states: “Calibration certificates issued by ISO / IEC 17025 accredited laboratories and covering all results for the parameters 1 to 5 are considered to comply with the requirements above“.

 As a result, Rigel is now able to ensure the best possible service for the Climet particle counters, as it brings together both an accredited laboratory and the official assistance center in one single player.

 Accredited Calibration Service

-The Company’s current dual identity, both as an accredited laboratory and an official service center, allows it to provide a complete service for the Climet particle counters – including, in sequence, activities such as: accredited “as-found” calibration, i.e. a calibration of the instrument as it was received, an activity possible thanks to the presence of an internal accredited Calibration Center tuning and other contextual activities – possible thanks to the existence of an internal official Climet assistance center accredited “as-left” calibration thanks to the presence of an internal accredited Calibration Center.
+The Company’s current dual identity, both as an accredited laboratory and as an official service center, allows it to provide a complete service for the Climet particle counters including activities such as: accredited “as-found” calibration (i.e. a calibration of the instrument as it was received) and accredited “as-left” calibration thanks to the presence of an internal accredited Calibration Center, tuning and other contextual activities due to the existence of an internal official Climet Assistance Center.